Are Cover Letters Necessary in 2023? Do You Need One?

 Write an impressive closing paragraph of your cover letter by briefly summarizing everything, and add a Call To Action by proposing a meeting or a phone call.

 Simple ones such as “Best Regards” or “Sincerely” with your full name are enough.
-Remember to add a cover letter enclosure to make sure the hiring manager knows you sent through a complete application.
+Remember to add a cover letter enclosure to make sure the hiring manager knows you emailed a complete job application

 Now that you know what should be included in a cover letter, make sure to fill each element correctly.
 Remember what your cover letter should say: you can help the company succeed!